 The pain nauseated me in a way that only the news of my grandfather’s death had done fifteen years ago.
 Debilitated by shock and grief, and feeling queasy, I sat on the cold tile floor, resting my cheek against the new white toilet seat remembering how many toilets and tiles we’d looked at before choosing these.
 What was going to become of all of the things we’d chosen together for this home, our supposed forever home?

 Being the height of summer, daylight lasted about 17 hours that day and it never really got dark, but deadlines be damned, I laid in bed for the next few days.
 I wanted to escape to a place where my life was still intact, where sudden divorce didn’t exist and my husband still loved me.
 But I mostly sobbed and wondered how this could be happening and how I was going to survive such an epic betrayal.

 A few weeks earlier, I’d been sending my sister photos from our trip and she was saying how ridiculously happy we looked, and how happy she was to see me so happy.
 Now I’d sent her a terse message saying, “He wants a divorce and I have no idea why.
-I need you to help me.
-But what can you do?”
+You have to help me.”